eliotstock/stake/README.md

 ### Initial sync

-1. Generate a JWT token to be used by the clients:
-    1. `openssl rand -hex 32 | tr -d "\n" > "/data/jwtsecret"`
-    1. This file needs to be readable by both the `nethermind` user and the `lighthouse-bn` user, so leave it as world readable.
 1. The first time you sync only, or if you've fallen far behind, use a checkpoint sync endpoint for the beacon node:
     1. `lighthouse --network mainnet --datadir /data/lighthouse/mainnet bn --execution-endpoint http://localhost:8551 --execution-jwt /data/jwtsecret --checkpoint-sync-url https://beaconstate.ethstaker.cc`
         1. Get the checkpoint sync URL from https://eth-clients.github.io/checkpoint-sync-endpoints/